Melbourne's The Migration Company develops edge computing solution

-Melbourne-based cloud migration specialist The Migration Company (TMC) has developed an edge computing solution to bring services from public cloud to a customer’s data centre.
+Melbourne-based cloud migration specialist The Migration Company (TMC) has developed an edge computing solution to bring services from end users and remote regional locations to public cloud or a data centre.

 Named LightningFlow, the turnkey solution features technology from Windows Server, Cirrus Data, Riverbed’s WAN optimisation and NetApp storage in a single device on a subscription model.